 We’ve discussed how the wave energy machines can destroy the view of the ocean’s beauty.
-In addition to this, the large platforms can cause a disturbance in marine vessels.
-Since the installation of these machines done in suitable sites, such sites can turn out to be passageways for cargo ships, recreational vehicles, cruise ships and other water-body vessels.
+In addition to this, large platforms can cause a disturbance in marine vessels.
+Since the installation of these machines done in suitable sites, such sites can turn out to be passageways for cargo ships, recreational vehicles, cruise ships, and other water-body vessels.
 Thus wave energy provides an inconvenience to these marine vehicles.

 - Not so Predictable

 Remember how we discovered that wave energy is predictable?
 This may not be the case in some areas.